Her Campus Logo Her Campus Logo

 Back in 2021, the Netflix survival drama Squid Game captivated viewers with its commentary on capitalism through a competition comprised of deadly children’s games.
 The Korean show became a popular series for its display of gore and disturbing nature in the U.S. and other countries, transcending cultural barriers.
 The instant hit of the first season sparked one question: Will there be a Season 2?

 Though the survival drama was a display of alarming commentary on what individuals with financial hardships would go to, the collection of games behind the competition created a wave of fans yearning to recreate the intense contest.
-So much so that an American version is set to hit television screens.
-Inspired by the award-winning series, Squid Game: The Challenge drops on Netflix on Nov.
-22. This reality show consists of 456 players competing in Squid Game-inspired games for a chance to win a grand prize of $4.56 million.
-Squid Game: The Challenge has been met with conflicting emotions from viewers, but the new series has reignited the love for the original show and has fans itching to find out where Squid Game’s Seong Gi-hun’s story goes.
+So much so that an American reality version called Squid Game: The Challenge dropped on Netflix on Nov.
+22. This reality show consisted of 456 players competing in Squid Game-inspired games for a chance to win a grand prize of $4.56 million.
+Squid Game: The Challenge was initially met with conflicting emotions from viewers, but the new series has reignited the love for the original show and has fans itching to find out where Squid Game’s Seong Gi-hun’s story goes.
 Season 2 of Squid Game has officially been green-lit (IYKYK) — here is everything you need to know about the upcoming season.

 ‘Squid Game’s Release Date

 On June 12, 2022, Netflix announced Squid Game Season 2 had been officially confirmed.
 Though there has yet to be an official release date, production is currently underway.
-The first table read took place in June 2023, so it is likely the second season will not come out until 2024 or later.
+The first table read took place in June 2023, so the second season likely won’t come out until later this year.

 ‘Squid Game’ Season 2 Cast